typeRYOON/VSRG-UNO-R3/README.md

    - Please make sure you're using Qt 6.6.2+.
    - Install additional libraries Qt::WebSockets and Qt::SerialPort in the Qt Maintenance Tool.
    ```
-3. Build the Debug Build in Qt Creator.
+3. Build the Release Build in Qt Creator.
 4. In your base Qt folder run `windeployqt6.exe`
    ```sh
    cd C:/Qt/6.6.2/mingw_64/bin